kellyannmcnamara01/bolier-wp/README.md

 6. Create a div that will replace it's current contents with the filtered contents
 7. Edit corresponding js file found: assets/src/scripts/partials.ajax-filters.js
 8. Edit corresponsing php file found: includes/front/post-filters.php

+Currently filters are set up to allow for multiple fields to filter by category.
+You can also filter by tags, popularity, newst, oldest, start/end date and change the layout from rows to blocks.

 ### Ajax Calls
 `assets/src/scripts/partials/ajax-filters.js`